-After listening to me talk endlessly about the costs of eating foods transported from thousands of miles away and not supporting our local producers, my husband has started to integrate my eating philosophies into his own and has gradually changed his habits.
+After listening to me talk endlessly about the costs of eating foods transported from thousands of miles away and not supporting our local producers, D has started to integrate my eating philosophies into his own and has gradually changed his habits.
 I must admit though, that we don’t adhere as faithfully as I would like to the ethos of respecting the seasonality of food and their source.
 As much as we would like to subsist on an exclusively locavore diet, we agreed that it is not realistically possible if we want to continue to eat authentic Vietnamese dishes.

 Depuis 1953, la ferme du luteau produit elle-même ses propres céréales, élève et abat ses volailles pour vous garantir une qualité optimale.